-Nike announced its update to the elusive and speedy Vaporfly 4% sneaker, the brand new ZoomX Vaporfly NEXT%.
+Nike announced its update to the elusive and speedy Vaporfly 4% sneaker, the brand new ZoomX Vaporfly NEXT% back in April, but the shoes quickly sold out.
+Today, you can pick up a pair online and in stores at Nike or JackRabbit.
 The shoes help you to use less energy when running, so you can go faster with less effort, and that translates into faster times.
 But do the performance benefits transfer to the everyday runner as well?
 Overwhelmingly, yes.

 Video: Nike ZoomX Vaporfly Next% Review

 As for the aesthetic of the shoes, the offset laces come from Mo Farah’s input — he liked how speedy they looked.
-And the team landed on neon green as the initial colorway because neon green is the most visible color to the human eye.
+And the team landed on the initial colorway because neon green is the most visible color to the human eye.

 From what we’ve seen, these shoes move as fast as the runners who wear them, so if you want a pair, jump on the links below.|